haslhofer/haslhofer.github.io/_posts/2020-01-02-year-in-review.md

 We are a busy family.

 ![Assets](/assets/images/family2.jpg)
+_Sophia & Isabel as flower girls, and Luca as ring-bearer at a wedding_

 Rachel seemingly has unlimited energy to give to our children and people around her.
 Her todo list is miles long, and everything gets done, always, with no exceptions.
 Her advocacy for our children is the most amazing thing to watch.